• Home

 Bidding is how you tell Google the bidding strategy for your Google shopping campaign.
 This is usually one of these two:

-The bidding strategy you choose depends on the goals for the campaign.
+The bidding strategy you choose depends on the goals of the campaign.
 It is recommended that you start with an automatic Smart Bidding approach for Google Shopping campaigns.

 Your daily budget tells Google how much you are willing to bid/spend on your Shopping campaign per day.
 By default, your ads stop showing when your daily budget is met.